 The 2006-07 crop year brought even more fundamental changes to the prevailing rate structure.
-The most striking element in this was CN's decision to phase out its wholesale per-tonne rates, and to replace them with commodity-specific, per-car charges.42 And while CP did not immediately follow suit with this kind of a change to its rate structure, both carriers increased their rates substantially.
+The most striking element in this was CN's decision to phase out its wholesale per-tonne rates, and to replace them with commodity-specific, per-car charges.
+And while CP did not immediately follow suit with this kind of a change to its rate structure, both carriers increased their rates substantially.
 Due in large measure to the inflationary pressures brought on by higher fuel costs, the rates associated with moving a single carload of wheat were raised by anywhere between 7.3% and 12.1% depending on the corridor and carrier involved.
 These proved to be some of the largest year-over-year increases yet recorded under the GMP.

-For the 2007-08 crop year, both railways brought forward rate increases that clearly exceeded the 3.3% reduction that the Canadian Transportation Agency indicated would likely ensue as a result of a one-time adjustment to its Volume-Related Composite Price Index.43 By the end of the first quarter CN had increased its single-car rates in most corridors by a factor of 1.0%, although it again reduced those applicable on movements to Prince Rupert by about 5.5%.
-This action served to widen the differential that had been opened between Vancouver and Prince Rupert rates to about 7.5% in the latter's favour.44 CN also finalized its transition to the
+For the 2007-08 crop year, both railways brought forward rate increases that clearly exceeded the 3.3% reduction that the Canadian Transportation Agency indicated would likely ensue as a result of a one-time adjustment to its Volume-Related Composite Price Index.
+By the end of the first quarter CN had increased its single-car rates in most corridors by a factor of 1.0%, although it again reduced those applicable on movements to Prince Rupert by about 5.5%.
+This action served to widen the average benefit on westbound movements to

-41 CN returned to the practice of using grain to fill-out its manifest trains early in the 2004-05 crop year.
+&lt;sup>51 CN returned to the practice of using grain to fill-out its manifest trains early in the 2004-05 crop year.
 This resulted in a significant elongation of the loaded and empty transit times for CN movements.
 With CP's continued focus on moving grain in unit trains, the comparative averages for these two carriers began to diverge.
 This ultimately manifested itself in a measurable performance advantage for CP.
 Since CN renewed its focus on moving grain in unit-train service early in the 2005-06 crop year, this gap in comparative performance has narrowed appreciably.

-42 In adopting per-car rates, CN grouped these rates according to the average loading weights for commodities having similar densities.
+&lt;sup>52 In adopting per-car rates, CN grouped these rates according to the average loading weights for commodities having similar densities.
 As a result, the per-car rates published for a given group differ from those published for another.
 The complexities introduced as a result of the adoption of this structure makes tracking all rate changes impractical.
 As a result, the GMP focuses its attention on the changes pertaining to the movement of wheat and those grains grouped with it.

-43 The revenue cap is adjusted annually for inflation by the Canadian Transportation Agency.
+&lt;sup>53 The revenue cap is adjusted annually for inflation by the Canadian Transportation Agency.
 For the 2007-08 crop year, the Agency had initially determined that the Volume-Related Composite Price Index used to accomplish this was to be increased by 3.2%.
 See Canadian Transportation Agency Decision Number 211-R-2007 dated 27 April 2007.
 However, since the federal Minister of Transport, Infrastructure and Communities had requested the Agency make a one-time adjustment to this index in order to remove an excess allowance given over to the maintenance of the government's hopper car fleet, this inflationary increase was later varied, with a projected 3.3% reduction being substituted.
-See Canadian Transportation Agency Decision Number 388-R-2008 dated 31 July 2007.
-Both CN and CP indicated that they would be appealing aspects of this latter decision to the Federal Court.
+See Canadian Transportation Agency Decision Number 388-R-2007 dated 31 July 2007.
+A final determination by the Agency enlarged this interim reduction to about 5.4%.
+See Canadian Transportation Agency Decision Number 67-R-2008 dated 19 February 2008.